-Cash on hand and money market mutual funds are classified as Level 1.
+Cash on hand, cash sweeps and money market mutual funds are classified as Level 1.
 Cash overdrafts (i.e. outstanding checks) are classified as Level 2.
-Due to the short-term maturities, the carrying value of short-term investments, cash equivalents and investment income due and accrued is presumed to approximate fair value.
+Due to the short-term maturities, the carrying value of short-term investments, other cash equivalents and investment income due and accrued is presumed to approximate fair value and is classified as Level 2.